exodustx0/aoc-2021/README.md

 ### Day 16

 Heck yeah!
 I'd been hoping that there'd be a challenge to do with parsing binary data.
 Loved this!

+...except for how Go didn't allow me to name a struct field `type`.
+Aaaaaaaargh.
+What's up with that?